taylorjohnsonm95/previous_work/README.md

 # previous_work

-This repository is for Bioinformatics, Programming and Machine Learning assignments and projects implementing R, Python and Bash.
+This repository is for Bioinformatics, Programming and Machine Learning assignments and projects written in R, Python and Bash.